 Five Year Program Award

-One-time awards of up to $3,000 are made to Monmouth University graduates who complete the baccalaureate degree and immediately start the master’s degree program.
-Students must be full time graduate students (nine credits or more per semester) and be admitted to a graduate program as a five year participant; the Office of Graduate Admission will advise the Financial Aid Office of eligible recipients, as there is no separate application process.
+One-time awards of up to $3,000 are made to Monmouth University undergraduates who complete the baccalaureate degree and immediately start the master’s degree program.
+Students must be full-time graduate students (nine credits or more per semester) and be admitted to a graduate program as a five year participant; the Office of Graduate Admission will advise the Financial Aid Office of eligible recipients, as there is no separate application process.
 Students may receive this award in addition to the Graduate Scholarship or a graduate assistantship, but the total of all institutional aid (e.g., scholarship, five year award, and assistantship) cannot exceed tuition and fees; the award may not be made in conjunction with tuition remission.
 If the student has an assistantship during the academic year that covers all tuition and fee charges, then student may use the five year award for summer course work, as long as the total dollar value of the award does not exceed $3,000 in the fiscal year.

 The Department of Athletics offers a limited number of grants-in-aid, frequently called athletics scholarships, to student-athletes who are graduate students and who have remaining eligibility as per National Collegiate Athletic Association (NCAA) bylaws.
 These grants-in-aid are offered and renewed at the discretion of the head coach with the consent and approval of the Director of Athletics and the Director of Financial Aid, within the guidelines prescribed by Monmouth University and the NCAA.
 Grants-in-aid are made for the academic year; funding for summer course work is awarded at the discretion of the Director of Athletics.
 Graduate student athletes who receive an athletics scholarship must complete a Grant-In-Aid agreement, as prepared by the Department of Athletics.
 Student athletes are expected to fulfill their responsibilities for classroom attendance and completion of academic assignments or risk cancellation of their athletics aid.